Smart EV charging and Smart EV Chargers are two terms that constantly pop up if you search for anything related to electric vehicles.

 Smart EV charging features are intelligent functions built or, better said, programmed into smart charging solutions.

 They enhance the charging experience and improve the efficiency of the charging process.
-The following are some basic functions every Smart EV system and charger should have.

-Optimized Smart Charging scheduling
+Optimized EV Smart Charging scheduling

-Optimized Smart Charging scheduling is the ability to schedule or automate the timing of EV Charging freely.
 The users can schedule the charging only at low-cost hours or leave it to the smart charging system to decide when it is best to charge.

 Depending on the software and the charging station, this optimization can be preset to fixed times or be smart and respond to real-time data.